 We can usually check your books in just a few minutes, while you wait.
 If we're backlogged with other collections, we'll let you know.

 The book buyer will examine each of your books, and separate them into two stacks -- those we need, and those we don't.
-He will calculate the value of the books we need, and make you two offers; one is the price we will pay for the books in cash, and the other is the price we will pay in trade credit.
+She will calculate the value of the books we need, and make you two offers; one is the price we will pay for the books in cash, and the other is the price we will pay in trade credit.
 The trade credit offer will always be higher.

 When you accept a trade offer on your books, you will receive trade credit.
 Trade credit is a gift certificate that can be used towards any book in the store.
 If you have enough trade credit, you can use it for your entire purchase!

 You can trade fiction for nonfiction, westerns for romances, dog books for cookbooks.
 Anything you like.
 There are no restrictions on the books you can buy with trade credit.
 Gift certificates have no cash value, and they never expire.
-Gift certificates are valid at either Mr. Mike's location.

 Unfortunately, we can't buy every book we see.
 We are very selective.
 As space on our shelves becomes limited, we are becoming even more selective.
 Condition and subject matter are the most common reasons for us to reject a book.
 Our current stock situation is also important, as we try to avoid excessive duplication on our shelves.